ovis-hpc/readthedocs/docs/source/ldms/ldms-streams.rst

 .. note::

   The LDMS Daemon is configured with the  `Streams Plugin <https://github.com/ovis-hpc/ovis/blob/OVIS-4/ldms/src/sampler/hello_stream/Plugin_hello_sampler.man>`_ and should already be running on the node.
 The host is set to the node the daemon is running on and port is set to the port the daemon is listening to.
+Below you will find an example of the Darshan Connector for reference.

 .. code-block:: RST